Trump condemns ‘evil’ impeachment after Senate acquittal: ‘It was a disgrace’

 “You’re impeached forever, you are never getting rid of that scar,” Pelosi declared at a press conference Thursday, even amid Trump’s victory lap.

-“He shredded the truth with his speech, he’s shredding the constitution with his conduct and I shredded his state of mind address,” she said.
+“He shredded the truth with his speech, he’s shredding the Constitution with his conduct and I shredded his state of mind address,” she said.

+But during Thursday's speech, Trump said people like Pelosi, and Senate Minority Leader Chuck Schumer, D-N.Y., "want to destroy our country."

 Fox News' Marisa Schultz and Gregg Re contributed to this report.